 The Sadler has a slim profile even while unfolded, so it fits staircases that are too narrow to accommodate regular stairlifts.
 The slimline rail fits a wide range of curved staircases, and you can install it on either side of the stairwell.
 To ensure installation is quick and not messy, Stannah designed the rail to go on the staircase itself and not the wall.
 However, the Stannah Sadler rail requires professional installation, especially if you want it tailor-made for your staircase.

-This stairlift has a maximum weight capacity of 300 pounds, thanks to the Sadler's tilting seat design.
+This stairlift has a maximum weight capacity of 300 pounds, which is comparable to the AmeriGlide Horizon and the Harmar Alpine II.
 By raising and lowering with you when you ride it, this innovative chair also minimizes the weight on your legs, and the elevated seat position makes it easy to enter and exit the chair.

 The tilting perch seat of the Sadler is both its biggest strength and biggest weakness.
 It works beautifully and is immensely comfortable to ride, but repairs can be costly and require an approved Stannah technician.